Chr15w1986/Python_PP3/README.md

 ![Enter name](images/Makeaguess.png)

-* The user makes a guess, and the game checks if it is correct, If the user makes an incorrect guess, they lose a life and must guess again
+* The User makes a guess, and the game checks if it is correct, If the User makes an incorrect guess, they lose a life and must guess again

 ![Enter name](images/guesscount.png)

-* If the user has run out of guesses, `Sorry, you ran out of guesses` AI tells the user the number and the game moves to AI guessing
+* If the User has run out of guesses, `Sorry, you ran out of guesses` AI tells the User the number and the game moves to AI guessing

 ![Enter name](images/Outofguesses.png)

-* If the user made the correct guess, they win and the turn moves to AI guessing
+* If the User made the correct guess, they win and the turn moves to AI guessing

 ![Enter name](images/userwin.png)

 ### AI vs User

-* The user now thinks of a number between 1 and (original number chosen)
+* The User now thinks of a number between 1 and (original number chosen)
-* The AI asks the user `..Is your number (AI Guess)?`
+* The AI asks the User `..Is your number (AI Guess)?`

 ![Enter name](images/AIfirstguess.png)

-* If the user thinks it is too high, press `h`
+* If the User thinks it is too high, press `h`

 ![Enter name](images/AIguesstoohigh.png)

 * if too high, AI guesses again
-* If the user thinks it is too low, press `l`
+* If the User thinks it is too low, press `l`

 ![Enter name](images/AIguesstoolow.png)

 * If too low, AI guesses again
-* If the user thinks the AI guess is correct, press `c`
+* If the User thinks the AI guess is correct, press `c`

 ![Enter name](images/AIguesscorrect.png)

 * If correct, AI shows off by telling you they won
 * Option for `Do you want to restart the game [Y/N]` appears
-* If the user enters `y`, A welcome back message appears and game restarts to `Make a guess between 1 and (number chosen)`
+* If the User enters `y`, A welcome back message appears and game restarts to `Make a guess between 1 and (number chosen)`

 ![Enter name](images/gamerestart.png)

-* If the user enters `n`, Game ends with `Thank you for playing Numberex!`
+* If the User enters `n`, Game ends with `Thank you for playing Numberex!`

 ![Enter name](images/Thanksforplaying.png)
 ### Future features: